-Non-Tax-Basis Financial Statements and Tax-Basis Financial Statements amounts.
+Non-Tax-Basis Financial Statements and Tax-Basis Financial Statements

+A tax-basis income statement is allowed for Schedule M-3 and a tax-basis balance sheet for Schedule L only if no non-tax-basis income statement and no non-tax-basis balance sheet was prepared for any purpose and the books and records of the corporation reflect only tax-basis amounts.
 The corporation is deemed to have non-tax-basis income statements and the related non-tax-basis balance sheets for the current tax year for purposes of Schedule M-3 and Schedule L if such non-tax-basis financial statements were prepared for and presented to management, creditors, shareholders, government regulators, or any other third parties for a period ending with or within the tax year.